Top Normandy Excursions

 This popular visit is your opportunity to tour a working farm, guided in French by the friendly owners who welcome our groups and give an interesting talk on various aspects of the farm; they are happy to answer your group’s questions too – so make sure you have some prepared!

-After your tour which takes in a wide variety of animals, including rare breed sheep that date back to the Napoleonic era, there is the chance to sample a variety of the farm’s produce: jams, apple juice and cheese made from the farm’s own milk.
+After your tour which takes in a wide variety of animals, including rare breed sheep that date back to the Napoleonic era, there is the chance to sample a variety of the farm’s produce including jams and apple juice.

 9. Traditional Crêperie